 Day 1: Arrival day, Cairns Esplanade

 We will start the trip at 2pm, after lunch.
 We will visit the Botanical Gardens for our first rainforest species, and the Esplanade for shorebird shoots.
 The order which we visit these locations will depend on the tides at the Esplanade, which is a tidal flat right beside the main tourist district of Cairns.
 For those who have been lucky enough to bird the Texas Coast in the US, you can imagine the Esplanade as a combination of Bolivar Flats and Venice Beach.
-Masses of shorebirds so close at times it seems surreal, and lines of scantily-clad joggers with their frappuccinos running past our tripods and cameras and giving us strange looks.
+Masses of shorebirds so close at times it seems surreal, and lines of scantily-clad joggers with their Frappuccino's running past our tripods and cameras and giving us strange looks.
 When the tides are right, we will be going crazy shooting Great Knots, Bar-tailed Godwits, Lesser Sandplovers and Curlew Sandpipers.
 The Botanic Gardens offer probably the easiest rainforest photography in the Australian tropics.
-We’ll spend a single night in Cairns.
+We’ll spend two nights in Cairns.

 Day 2: The Great Barrier Reef

 Today is the latest start of the tour when we jump onto a boat out to the Great Barrier Reef at 7.30am.
 The usually very calm trip out to Michaelmas Cay takes about an hour and a half, and when we get there we will be confronted with a small sandy isle jam packed with seabirds.
 We will photograph the thousands of Sooty Tern, Brown Noddy and Great Crested Tern, sometimes using a macro!
 The other birds out there we are looking for include Brown Booby, Lesser-crested, Bridled and Black-naped Terns, Black Noddy, and Greater and Lesser Frigatebirds.
 We have a few hours here, and some people enjoy the snorkeling, but after lunch the boat heads to a submerged reef called Hastings Reef, where the snorkeling, diving and glass bottom boat tour is just superb.
-The boat gets back around 4:30 pm and then we drive up to Kuranda for the night.
+The boat gets back around 4:30 pm and we return to Cairns for another night.

-Day 3: Cassowary House to Daintree
+Day 3: Cairns to Daintree

 Day 4: Daintree River Cruise to the Outback